buildpacks/spec/platform.md

 ##### Layer Restoration

-lifeycle MUST use the provided `cache-dir` or `cache-image` to retrieve cache contents.
+The lifecycle MUST use the provided `cache-dir` or `cache-image` to retrieve cache contents.
 The [rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#layer-types) for restoration MUST be followed when determining how and when to store cache layers.

+When a platform builds an application with a different execution environment than was used in a previous build (different value of `CNB_EXEC_ENV`), the platform SHOULD NOT restore layers from the previous build's image.
+The lifecycle MAY ignore layer metadata from previous builds with different execution environments to ensure proper environment-specific behaviors are maintained.

 #### `extender` (optional)